 Credit risk is the current or prospective risk to earnings and capital arising from a debtor's failure to meet the terms of any contract with the Company or if a debtor otherwise fails to perform.
 Credit risk is monitored continuously by reviewing outstanding exposure, temporary overdrafts and trade receivables by the account managers and exposures of counterparties by the Risk Management division.
-New extensions of credit are subject to written credit memoranda that must be appropriate to the established criteria of the loan policy approved by the appropriate level of management.
+New extensions of credit are subject to written credit memoranda that must be appropriate to the established criteria of the credit risk management policy, reviewed by the ALCO and approved by the appropriate level of management.
 New counterparties are subject to due diligence by the Risk Management division and approval by the divisional Credit Committee and the Board of Directors.
 The Company mitigates credit risk by choosing only reputable banks as counterparty for liquid funds and derivative financial instruments and monitoring credit-worthiness on a daily basis, adjusting credit limits for maximum size and tenor where needed.